Oil traders expect Asia to import more Venezuelan crude if U.S. sanctions kick in

 In the first quarter of 2017, Venezuela delivered to Chinese companies about 485,000 barrels per day (bpd) of crude and oil products to repay loans extended since 2007, according to internal documents from state-run oil company PDVSA reviewed by Reuters.

-Russian oil firms Rosneft and Lukoil are also receiving about 250,000 bpd to repay loans, according to the PDVSA reports.
+Russian oil firms Rosneft (ROSN.MM) and Lukoil (LKOH.MM) are also receiving about 250,000 bpd to repay loans, according to the PDVSA reports.

 PDVSA has cut sales to U.S. refining unit Citgo Petroleum since May to increase its supply to Rosneft in order to catch up on overdue Russian deliveries.